AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 The dataset/ directory contains the data described in the “Gender and Age Detection” section.
 Eleven image examples/ are provided so that you can test the static image gender and age detector.

-* In the next two sections, we will train our Age & Gender detector.

-## E.   TRAINING THE AGE & GENDER DETECTION

 * opencv_face_detector.pbtxt
 * opencv_face_detector_uint8.pb
 * age_deploy.prototxt